Lucky Peak Nursery

-Trees are one of nature's most abundant and beautiful creations in the forest.
-But aside from their beauty, trees are important for other reasons.
+Trees and shrubs are some of nature's most abundant and beautiful creations in the forest.
+But aside from their beauty, trees and shrubs are important for other reasons.
 They protect the soil and keep the rain from washing it away.
-Trees provide shade, protection, and homes for wildlife.
+They also provide shade, protection, and homes for wildlife.
 They produce the oxygen we need to breathe, and put moisture into the air.
 And trees provide us with lumber for our homes, and paper for us to write on.

 Our tour season is April through June!
 Contact us for more information and reservations.

-Nursery Increased Stock and Seed Production in 2011
+Nursery will Increase Stock and Seed Production Depending on the Demand

-The Nursery has increased their 2011 operations due to a diversity of products and customers.
-Containerized stock and native seed production led the successful operations.
+Every year the Nursery adjusts their operations with a diversity of products and customers based on needs and demand for a variety of stock.
+Containerized stock and native seed production is essential in the success of their operations.
 Some specific products included sage, bitterbrush, grass seed and conifers.
-Products have been provided to a range of federal and state agencies including the recent 500,000 acre Wallow Fire in the Southwest Region, the 2007 Cascade Complex and many other recently burned areas in the west.
+Products have been provided to a range of federal and state agency wildfire recovery efforts.

 School tours are available April through June, Monday-Friday, 10:00-12:00 noon.
 There is no cost for these tours.
 This meets first grade and fourth grade science core curriculum.